withastro/astro.build/src/content/pages/telemetry.md

 - General configuration information (Integrations, adapters, markdown options, etc.)
 - Sanitized error information

 This list is regularly audited to ensure its accuracy.
 You can audit telemetry yourself locally by settings the `DEBUG=”astro:telemetry”` environment variable when running the Astro CLI.
-While in debug mode, telemetry events ares only logged to the console.
+While in debug mode, telemetry events are only logged to the console.

 An example telemetry event might look like this: